Skip to main content

 • AI-generated content must be labelled — text, images, audio, and video produced or substantially modified by AI must be marked as such, unless it has undergone meaningful human review and editorial responsibility

-• Synthetic content must be detectable — providers of generative AI are obliged to make output technically detectable as AI-generated
+• Synthetic content must be machine-readable — providers of generative AI are obliged to mark output so it is technically detectable as AI-generated

 This aligns closely with Declaring AI Use.
 If you are already complying with ICMJE-style journal disclosure expectations, you are most of the way to Article 50 compliance for your written outputs.
 The EU AI Act formalises what good practice already required.